semyon72/cv/README.md

 - Database constraints/logical integrity (to check the date ranges crossing, for example)
 - Creating the serializators with control over both some restrictions and integrity checking at this level.
 - Creating the views (it does not embrace ViewSet-s) that behave like a ViewSet with some additional checks at this level.
 - Testing all parts of described above.
-Both simple tests like "what I think is what I write" and tests that follow the the DRY methodology and should probably be tested as well :)
+Both simple tests like "what I think is what I write" and tests that follow the DRY methodology and should probably be tested as well :)

 This project was started to achieve two main goals:
 - Acquire practice/confidence and learn more about the components of the Django REST Framework.